richardmarkhunt/Getting_and_cleaning-data_Course_Project/README.md

-This is a README file for the course project
+## This is a README file for the course project
+### test headings are working
+This is a test of markdown.